 Before you can start building your Joomla site, you’ll need a domain name and web hosting.
 If you don’t even know where to start on this topic, read our post on how to choose a domain name and our comparison of web hosting services.

-We recommend choosing something cheap to get started with your project.
-Yet, whichever web host you pick, make sure it meets Joomla’s system requirements.
+We recommend choosing something affordable to get started with your project.
+Yet, whichever web host you pick, make sure it meets Joomla’s technical requirements.
+At a minimum, you’ll need:

 2. Install and Set Up Joomla